Private Sydney Harbour Night Cruise with Wine

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-So if you feel like singing Christmas carols while wearing that signature Christmas jumper, these Sydney based events are bringing Christmas in July to life this year.
+So if you feel like singing Christmas carols and joining in the festive spirit, these events in Sydney and surrounding areas are bringing Christmas in July to life.

 Go against the grain this year and book a spot on a Christmas in July cruise to celebrate the mid-year.

-The Blue Mountains is perhaps the closest you can get to real snow on a day trip, and every winter the region hosts Yulefest the winter months.
+The Blue Mountains is perhaps the closest you can get to real snow on a day trip, and the region hosts Yulefest in the winter months.